BronzeFedora/Topbar-Icons/index.md

 Get the latest release of Topbar Icons [here](https://github.com/BronzeFedora/Topbar-Icons/releases/).

-Drag the TopbarIcons.lua file into Roblox Studio and then require the TopbarIcons module from a local script.
+Drag the TopbarIcons file into Roblox Studio and then require the TopbarIcons module from a local script.

 # API